AlexJReid/blog/content/posts/cloud-dataflow.md

 series = []
 +++

-This week I have been busy exploring [Cloud Dataflow](https://cloud.google.com/dataflow), as a small number of projects use it at work.
+This week, I have been busy exploring [Cloud Dataflow](https://cloud.google.com/dataflow), as a small number of projects use it at work.
 There's a natural divide between the strong data offerings available on GCP, versus the rest of our estate which is over on AWS.
 BigQuery is clearly a gateway drug here - once committed to it, as we are, it becomes all too convenient to actually start processing data on GCP too.

-The original SDK for Dataflow evolved into Apache Beam, making it agnostic of Google and GCP.

 Cloud Dataflow lets you process data at scale, without thinking about much other than the what.
 The infrastructure is handled by Google.
 You package and submit your project and that's it.

+The original SDK for Cloud Dataflow evolved into Apache Beam, making it agnostic of Google and GCP.
 If you wanted to, you could run your Apache Beam pipelines on other clouds via an alternate runner, such as Apache Flink or Spark.

 You define a data pipeline as a graph of transforms, starting with a source such as a database query or collection of files.
 The source data is collected and operated on, in parallel.
 Finally you send your transformed data to a sink, such as a database table, collection of files or search index.
 You can do this in Java, Python or Go.
 Java seems to have the best support.
 If you know Scala, Spotify have released a library called [Scio](https://github.com/spotify/scio) as a higher level wrapper to Apache Beam.